 To stay on top of their game, modern companies use a variety of software tools (like Kanbanize!) to help them work better and more efficiently.
 However, as the number of tools increases, so do the passwords every user has to remember as well as the load on system administrators and IT have to support.
-A remedy for this is Single Sign-On (SSO) – a technology which allows a company to maintain a centralized Identity Provider server that all other tools communicate with in order to authenticate and authorize users.
-SAML (Security Assertion Markup Language) is the most wide-spread SSO standard in the enterprise world.
+A remedy for this is Single Sign-On (SSO) – a technology that allows a company to maintain a centralized Identity Provider server that all other tools communicate with in order to authenticate and authorize users.
+SAML (Security Assertion Markup Language) is the most widespread SSO standard in the enterprise world.
 This is why Kanbanize provides you with the ability to integrate with your company’s SAML 2.0 Identity Provider and eliminate the need of remembering all of those passwords!

 *The rest of this article assumes that you are a user with Account Owner privileges in Kanbanize, so you have the proper permissions to modify settings in your Identity Provider and are familiar with the SAML 2.0 protocol.

 Here are the steps required to connect Kanbanize with your Identity Provider (IdP):